earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The command `VERSION` identifies which set of features to enable in Earthly while handling the corresponding Earthfile.
 The `VERSION` command is currently optional;
-however will become manditory in a future version of Earthly.
+however will become mandatory in a future version of Earthly.
 When specified, `VERSION` must be the first command in the Earthfile.

 | Version number | enabled features |